mattma/docs/tools/vim-keyboard-shortcut.md

 Open above command.
 Opens a line above the current line and put you in insert mode

+- viw    inside a word, and visually select the whole word
+- vaw    inside a word, and visually select the whole word, follow empty space
+- daw    delete a word, and remove an follow empty space

 #### Delete, copy, change text

 - x